-With a history that dates back to the 50s, Kraeer Funeral Home and Cremation Center provides caring, personalized funeral, burial and cremation services to Pompano Beach and beyond.
-Families choose us because we are leaders in our profession, dedicated to excellence and integrity.
+With a history that dates back to the 1950s, Kraeer Funeral Home and Cremation Center provides personalized funeral and cremation services to Margate.
+As part of a large group of Kraeer funeral homes—with locations in Sunrise, Coconut Creek and Coral Springs in Florida—area families choose us because we are leaders in our profession, dedicated to excellence and integrity.

 - Catered Receptions